 Training to kick and strike increases core strength and leads to improved coordination and balance.
 Technical progress naturally leads to increased self-confidence, a critical component to effective self-defense.
 Greater confidence in turn gives trainees the mental space to evaluate their strengths and weaknesses objectively, a process that leads to self-respect and an acceptance of others.
 With this ultimate goal in mind, our day-to-day training focuses fairly equally on three areas of practice:

-- Sparring-related skills applicable to the current Olympic competition format.
+- Sparring-related skills applicable to the current World Taekwondo/Olympic competition format.

-- Poomsae (pattern practice, or “forms”), taught in line with the current World Taekwondo standards.
+- Poomsae (pattern practice, or “forms”), taught in line with the current Kukkiwon standards.

 What should I expect from a typical taekwondo practice?